Malaysia flood response denounced anew as nearly quarter million flee

-The National Security Council said that "exceptionally high" water levels had cut off rescuers from relief centres as the death toll rose to 21 across the northeast.
-Fifteen people have been killed in neighbouring southern Thailand.
+The National Security Council said that "exceptionally high" water levels had cut off rescuers from relief centers as the death toll rose to 21 across the northeast.
+Fifteen people have been killed in neighboring southern Thailand.

 Most criticism was directed at Prime Minister Najib Razak for his absence as the disaster unfolded after being photographed playing golf with President Barack Obama in Hawaii.